nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 !["Add contact" screen]( {{ '/assets/images/add-contact-screen.jpg' | relative_url }} )

-Finally, fill out the required fields and click on "Accept Relationship" to send the Relationship Request.
+Finally, fill out the required fields and click on "Accept Request" to send the Relationship Request.
 This will create a new Relationship to the Backbone, which has the status `Pending`.

 ## Connector: Accept the Relationship Request